amartya26/File-Sharing-App-in-NodeJS/README.md

 Functionality:-

-This is a simple backend project for File sharing app which creates a sharable link with or without password protection.
+This is a backend project for File sharing app which creates a sharable link with or without password protection.
 The routing configuration is done by the Express.

 It uses MongoDB to store the files in an encryptrd format.